How Does Ivy's ARC Team Work?

 3What do I have to do?

-If you'd like to read the book and feel you'll be able to read and review by the deadline, fill out the form to request your ARC.
-You'll then be able to download your book from BookSprout, the service we use to deliver ebooks.
+If you'd like to read the book and feel you'll be able to read and review by the deadline, download your ARC from Book Funnel, the service we use to deliver ebooks.
 Then you'll read and review the book.
 Your review can be as simple or elaborate as you like, but we do ask that you not reveal any spoilers.

 Per Amazon's terms, as part of your review you'll include the words, "I voluntarily reviewed an ARC copy of the book."
 (Or something similar.)

-If you'd like to read the book and feel you'll be able to read and review by the deadline, fill out the form to request your ARC.
-You'll then be able to download your book from BookSprout, the service we use to deliver ebooks.
+If you'd like to read the book and feel you'll be able to read and review by the deadline, download your ARC from Book Funnel, the service we use to deliver ebooks.
 Then you'll read and review the book.
 Your review can be as simple or elaborate as you like, but we do ask that you not reveal any spoilers.

 Per Amazon's terms, as part of your review you'll include the words, "I voluntarily reviewed an ARC copy of the book."
 (Or something similar.)